-The student will receive a "o" (zero) grade on a paper, project, examination, or relevant course component(s) of the overall course grade for an academic integrity violation.
+The student will receive a "o" (zero) grade on the paper, project, examination, or relevant course component(s).

 Failure in a Course

 The student will fail the course, without reimbursement, for an academic integrity violation.
 The student's official transcript will reflect the letter grade of "F."